-Victoria Police’s 24-day Operation Roadwise blitz over the Christmas and new year period nabbed nine drink drivers in the Kingston area amid a total of 1262 detected driving offences.
+Victoria Police’s 24-day Operation Roadwise blitz over the Christmas and new year period nabbed 21 drink drivers in the Frankston area amid a total of 225 detected driving offences.

-Eleven drivers in the Kingston area were caught drug-affected in the roadside blitz.
+No Frankston area drivers were found to be drug-affected in the roadside blitz.

 Police said the operation aimed to “take dangerous, impaired and irresponsible drivers off our roads”.

 The operation from 15 December-7 January targeted motorists drink driving, speeding and driving while unlicensed.

 There were 26 disqualified and 36 unlicensed drivers caught in the dragnet in Frankston and 46 vehicles were unregistered.